 - i.
 Compare Eagle Ford, Bakken, Marcellus, and the recent exploration efforts in the Tuscaloosa Marine shale plays by estimated ultimate reserves (EUR) for gas, oil and NGL's. - ii.
 Discuss Drilling and development costs per well. - iii.
 Comment on the first or early exploratory well(s) and the company responsible for the discovery of the well(s). - iv.
 Discuss reasons for success in producing the shale formations. - v.
-The discussion should be performed in light of the disclosures required by SFAS 69.
+Include a discussion of the disclosures required by SFAS 69.
 The guidelines for these disclosures are found in chapter 14 of the textbook. - vi.
-Discuss the impact of recent price declines in crude oil and the exporting of condensate.
+Define EUR and the TRR (Explain the difference between them). - vii.
+Discuss the impact of recent price declines in crude oil and the exporting of condensate b.
+LNG market in Japan